 Faith-based addiction treatment

 Faith-based addiction treatment doesn’t mean Bible summer camp.
 “Faith-based” means we believe long-term sobriety and relational health comes from intimacy with God, self, and others.
-Because we want to help men figure out who God is, we have created a safe environment for men to express doubt and explore questions.
+Because we want to help men figure out who God is, we have created a safe environment for men to express doubt and explore questions of faith.

 The Role of Faith

 in Addiction Recovery

 A man in addiction drags behind him a long list of experiences that cause an overwhelming sense of shame.
 Most of us experience some shame in our lives, but for 19 million Americans, trauma and shame leads to substance abuse and addiction.

 Men don’t typically arrive at No Longer Bound using the word “shame”.
 However, most have experienced childhood or adult traumas that have led them to using drugs or alcohol for emotional relief.
 On top of that, years in addiction creates additional layers of trauma and shame.